 Your body uses ubiquinol — that’s the form that actually works as an antioxidant and helps produce cellular energy.
 When you take ubiquinone, your body has to convert it to ubiquinol first.

 Here’s the catch: after 40, your body becomes less efficient at this conversion.
+A 2014 study by Langsjoen & Langsjoen in Clinical Pharmacology in Drug Development found that ubiquinol supplementation resulted in significantly higher plasma CoQ10 levels than ubiquinone.
 That’s why most experts recommend ubiquinol for adults over 40, and ubiquinone for younger adults who can still convert it effectively.

 Both Qunol products use the same patented water and fat-soluble technology for enhanced absorption.
 The only real difference is the form of CoQ10 inside.